Portable Jump Starter vs Jumper Cables

 Why This Matters for Your Setup

 Why does this matter for your car setup?
 Because being prepared is key, and knowing your options helps.
-My first car camping trip, my battery died overnight because I left the dome light on.
+A battery can die overnight if the dome light is left on.
 I was miles from anywhere and had zero cell service.
 If I'd had a portable jump starter, I would have been back on the road in 5 minutes.
 These devices are compact.

 • Independence: A jump starter means you don't need to flag down a stranger.
 This is huge if you're traveling alone or in a sketchy area.
 It offers independence.